Intelligence

 Limitations

-Third, the exponential growth described by Jin's law represents an idealized scenario.
+Second, the exponential growth described by Jin's law represents an idealized scenario.
+Just like the idea of "the end of Moore's Law", Jin's law would not live for ever.
 In practice, growth may be constrained by factors such as energy supply limitations or economic pressures, particularly if the AI sector experiences a market correction.

 Conclusions